A New Wave of Marine Radar

 Garmin’s Fantom™ Pulse Compression Radar uses the Doppler effect to highlight fast-moving targets.

 Solid state radars also transmit at a very low power level, a few watts or less compared to kilowatts for traditional radar, yet they place more energy on the targets and generate sharper returns.
 How can this be possible?
-That’s where the second advance in technology, after ditching the magnetron, distinguishes these new radars.
+That’s where the second advance in post-magnetron technology distinguishes these new radars.

 Other Articles on Marine Radar Technology